The Christmas Kid

 The Christmas Kid (also known as Joe Navidad) is a 1967 western film directed by Sidney W. Pink and distributed in America by Troma Entertainment.

+It was one of two films Hunter made for Pink.

 Plot

 In a small western town in Arizona called Jaspen, a boy is born on Christmas Day.
 Joseph "Joe" Novak is born in a makeshift shelter, but his mother, Marika Novak (Alejandra Rojo) dies during childbirth.
 Because of the day he was born, the boy will be nicknamed Christmas Joe.
 Joe's father (Jack Taylor) will never forgive him for the death of his wife, which will lead Joe toward a rebellious attitude.
 He will become a troubled teenager, and will end up learning how to shoot.
 Joe will also reject his father's pacific attitude.

 At first, Joe works for Mike Culligan (Louis Hayward), the richest man in town.
 Culligan has always used the sheriff to deal with the dirty side of his business.
 Sheriff Anderson (Carl Rapp)'s connection to Culligan is too obvious for everybody.
 However, the rest of the townspeople is completely fed-up with the situation.
 A meeting is organized and Joe is selected as the new sheriff, although he doesn't want the job.
 He is selected anyway.
 The judge of the town, judge George Perkins (Luis Prendes), is the one who convinces everybody.

 Joe tells his girlfriend, saloon girl Marie Lefleur (Perla Cristal).
 Joe open his heart to her.
 Back home, where he still lives with his father, John.
 Joe's promotion is not well received.
 The local priest appears to tell Joe that he was not brought up to kill people, but Joe is proud of his new job and of the things he has recently done.
 Joe's work begins immediately: there is a brawl at the local saloon.
 He discourages the gunmen who are on the way of causing a shooting and tells them to leave the town.
 While they are already leaving, Joe tells them never to come back again, as they are a bunch of drunkards.
 That insult is the last straw, and the cowboys turn back to face Joe.
 In the ensuing shooting, Joe kills them but his father gets shot: he will be sorry about it forever.